railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 * :guilabel:`Address Type` : \ ``Default``\ .

 Then add \ ``Customers``\   in the :guilabel:`Categories` field. :guilabel:`Save` the form.
-To check your work you can go to the menu :menuselection:`Partners --> Partners --> Partners by Categories` and click on each category in turn to see the companies in the category.
+To check your work you can go to the menu :menuselection:`Sales --> Configuration --> Address Book --> Partner Categories` and click on each category in turn to see the companies in the category.

 .. note:: Multiple Partner Categories

-	If this partner was also a supplier then you'd add Suppliers to the categories as well, but there's no need to do so in this example.
+	If this partner was also a supplier then you would add Suppliers to the categories as well, but there is no need to do so in this example.
 You can assign a partner to multiple categories at all levels of the hierarchy.